sergezaugg/xeno_canto_organizer/README.md

 * Yes, 3-channel is an overkill but easier to be ingested by Image CNNs such as ResNet and co

 ## Project Structure
 ```
-# primary
 images/                  # Images for the readme
 dev_scripts/             # Misc code used fo development
 sample_code/             # Demo scripts
 src/                     # Main XCO class and functionality
-tests/                   # For code testing ()
+tests/                   # For code testing
 pyproject.toml           # Setup info for building package
-requirements.txt         # To install Dependencies for devel
+requirements.txt         # To install dependencies for devel
 ```

 ## Useful links
 * https://creativecommons.org/licenses/
 * https://xeno-canto.org/explore/api

 ## Limitation
-* Apparently, only 1 country and 1 species per request allowed by XC API
+* Only 1 country and 1 species per request allowed by XC API
 * Only 1 request per second allowed by XC API

 ## License